12th Army (Soviet Union): Second World War

 It participated in the frontier battle to the west of Stanislau.
 In the second half of July as part of the Soviet Southern Front it conducted defensive fights in the direction of Uman.
-During the Battle of Uman, the Twelfth Army was caught in a huge encirclement south of Kiev along with the 6th Army.
+During the Battle of Uman, the Twelfth Army was caught in a huge encirclement south of Kyiv along with the 6th Army.
 Thus the army's headquarters was disbanded on 10 August 1941, after the battle.

 The 12th Army was reformed in August 1941 as part of the Soviet Southern Front on the basis of 17th Rifle Corps.
 On 1 September 1941 its structure included 270th and 274th Rifle Divisions, the 11th Tank Division, 268th and 374th Corps Artillery Regiments, 64th and 181st Fighter Aviation Regiments, and a number of separate formations.

 The Army defended the left bank of the Dnepr around Zaporozhye, from the end of September to the beginning of December, 1941.
 It participated in the Donbas defensive, Rostov defensive and offensive, in January, 1942 in the Barvenkovo–Lozovaya Offensive operations, in the subsequent conducted defensive fights in Donbas and on Northern Caucasus (part of the Battle of the Caucasus).
 In the middle of April 1942 the 261st Rifle Division under Colonel A.M.
-Ilyin, the 4th Rifle Division (Colonel I.P.
-Rosly), the 74th Rifle Division under General F.E.Sheverdin, the 176th Rifle Division (General Vladimir Martsinkevich) and 54th Tank Brigade under Colonel K.S.
+Ilyin, the 4th Rifle Division (Colonel Ivan Rosly), the 74th Rifle Division under General F.E.Sheverdin, the 176th Rifle Division (General Vladimir Martsinkevich) and 54th Tank Brigade under Colonel K.S.
 Minarov were assigned to the Army.

 It was later in 1942 reorganised as a defensive zone HQ, but then reformed again by conversion of the previous 5th Tank Army in mid April 1943.
 It joined the Southwestern Front.
 Its structure included the 172nd, 203rd, 244th, 333rd and 350th Rifle Divisions and other formations.
-In April - July the Army was in Front reserve, and then participated in the Donbas and Zaporozhye offensive operations.
+In April – July the Army was in Front reserve, and then participated in the Donbas and Zaporozhye offensive operations.
 In November the army HQ was disbanded, with its forces transferred to other armies.